How Easy Are Restroom Trailers to Maintain?

 Mechanical Maintenance

-It is recommended when your trailer is stored outside, always raise the front of the trailer higher than the back.
+Furthermore, we strongly recommend that when your trailer is stored outside, always raise the front of the trailer higher than the back.

 This will keep any water that is left over in the Waste Holding Tank or enters the Waste Holding Tank through the vent stack in the rear of the tank and away from the waste dump valve where it could freeze and rupture if temperatures were to drop below freezing causing costly repairs.

-Try to select a brand of product that you are familiar with, or feel comfortable with and follow the How to use section located on the label.
+Try to select a brand of product that you are familiar with, or feel comfortable with and follow the How to Use section located on the label.

 Start by Spraying off the entire trailer including the roof and undercarriage with plenty of water to remove all the grit and grime from all surfaces of your trailer before hand washing.
+This should include any leaves, dirt, mud, sticks, small rocks, and dust that have accumulated during regular use.
+This pre-rinse will help remove grit and road debris that may become lodged in your sponge, rag, or brush which could scratch the surface when hand washing.

 Contact